vedi/knowledge-base/src/documents/unity/profile/Profile_Events.html.md

 ```
 ### onGetLeaderboardsStarted

-The event is triggered when an fetching leaderboards has started.
+The event is triggered when fetching leaderboards has started.

 ``` cs
 ProfileEvents.OnGetLeaderboardsStarted += onGetLeaderboardsStarted;